vkjapla/Anguler/README.md

 # Getting Started with Create React App

-useing Star Wars API (https://swapi.dev/) to create a single page application that presents a list that shows all the Star Wars films.
+using Star Wars API (https://swapi.dev/) to create a single page application that presents a list that shows all the Star Wars films.
 Clicking on an item/film shows a new view of other details from the film such as characters, actors, space ships - here you can be creative and show us your